 The debate about the use of long-range missiles by NATO to strike military targets within Russia reflects current divisions among NATO members on how to best support Ukraine’s defence.

-Stoltenberg stated that “according to law Ukraine has the right of self-defense and this includes the right strike legitimate military targets in the territory of Russia, the aggressor.”
+Stoltenberg stated that “according to international law Ukraine has the right of self-defense and this includes the right strike legitimate military targets in the territory of Russia, the aggressor.”

 “I welcome the fact that some allies do not have restrictions, but it must be within the boundaries of international law.
 Others have actually loosened restrictions on the use weapons.